-RCEP deepens our trade and economic connections in the Asia-Pacific region, an important part of New Zealand’s Trade Recovery Strategy.
+RCEP deepens our trade and economic connections in the Indo-Pacific region, an important part of New Zealand’s Trade Recovery Strategy.
 The agreement will help ensure New Zealand is in the best possible position to recover from the impacts of COVID-19 and seize new opportunities for exports and investment.
 RCEP is projected to add $186 billion to the world economy and increase New Zealand’s GDP by around $2.0 billion.

+The Agreement entered into force on 1 January 2022, including for New Zealand.
 Leaders and Ministers from 15 RCEP economies announced the full conclusion of negotiations for RCEP and signed the agreement at a Summit on 15 November 2020.